romansenin/StoreFront/README.md

       npm install
       npm start
       ```
-The following demonstrates some of the functionality:
+The following gif demonstrates some of the functionality:

 ![Gif on how to use](./gifs/app-use.gif)